-Step Item Description Explanation Status

-1A Lifespan of Activity What is the proposed
+Step Item Description Explanation Status 1A Lifespan of the Activity Activity description.
+What is the proposed Activity?
+1B equipment and materials Equipment and materials description What equipment and materials will be used to perform this Activity?

-the Activity description.
-Activity?

-1B equipment Equipment What equipment and

-and and materials will be used to

-materials materials perform this Activity?

-40 description VA/Is a second the second second

 1C Activity start When will the Activity start operations?

-1D Activity end When will the Activity cease

-., operations (either through

-deterioration of components

-or reduced demand for

-Activity)?

-1E Operational Will the operational life of the

-life >10 Activity be more than 10

-years? years?:

-If no, conduct

-assessment using

-current IPCC climate

-scenarios and trends

-based on extrapolated current climate data.

-If yes, conduct current

-and future assessment

-using both IPCC climate

-scenarios and trends.

-2A Climate Potential Identify and list potential

-related climate risks risks to the Activity from

-hazards to the Table 1, considering location

-Activity of the Activity and applicable

-scenarios and trends as

-described in 1E.

-2B Evaluate Consider the likelihood of the

-most risk based on the location of

-common the Activity.

-potential

-2 / Diek risks If activity has an arctic act

-3A Risk Projection of climate If activity has operational life >10 years, what potential

-3B assessment hazards hazards may occur based on

-SD 11aZaIUS mazarus may uccur based on
+1D Activity end When will the Activity cease operations (either through deterioration of components or reduced demand for Activity)?
+1E Operational life >10 years?
+Will the operational life of the Activity be more than 10 years?: If no, conduct assessment using current IPCC climate scenarios and trends based on extrapolated current climate data.
+If yes, conduct current and future assessment using both IPCC climate scenarios and trends.
+2A Climate related hazards Potential climate risks to the Activity Identify and list potential risks to the Activity from Table 1, considering location of the Activity and applicable scenarios and trends as described in 1E.
+2B Evaluate most common potential risks Consider the likelihood of the risk based on the location of the Activity.
+3A 3B Risk assessment Projection of climate hazards If activity has operational life >10 years, what potential hazards may occur based on l .